James Porter (Presbyterian minister): United Irishmen

+Writings

+Porter was the author of Billy Bluff, a series of anonymous articles published in support of working class tenants against their landlords.

-Porter in 1794 became a contributor to the Northern Star, founded in 1792 by Samuel Neilson.
-For this paper he wrote anonymously a number of patriotic songs, which were afterwards reprinted in ‘Paddy's Resource.’
-In 1796, he contributed a famous series of seven letters by ‘A Presbyterian.’
+The United Irishmen had set up a newspaper in 1792 with Samuel Neilson.
+Two years later, Porter became a contributor to this paper, the Northern Star These included a number of anonymous patriotic songs, which were afterwards reprinted in Paddy's Resource.
+In 1796, he contributed a famous series of seven letters by 'A Presbyterian'.
 The first, dated 21 May, was published in the number for 27–30 May.
-They were at once reprinted, with the title ‘Billy Bluff and Squire Firebrand,’ Belfast, 1796.
+They were at once reprinted, with the title Billy Bluff and Squire Firebrand, Belfast, 1796.
 The characters are broadly drawn, with a humour which is effective without being malicious; the system of feudal tyranny and local espionage is drawn from the life.
-The original of ‘Billy Bluff’ was William Lowry, bailiff on the Greyabbey estate; ‘Lord Mountmumble’ was Robert Stewart, then baron Stewart of Mountstewart, afterwards first marquis of Londonderry; ‘Squire Firebrand’ was Hugh Montgomery of Rosemount, proprietor of the Greyabbey estate.
+The original of Billy Bluff was William Lowry, bailiff on the Greyabbey estate; 'Lord Mountmumble' was Robert Stewart, then Baron Stewart of Mountstewart, afterwards 1st Marquess of Londonderry; 'Squire Firebrand' was Hugh Montgomery of Rosemount House, proprietor of the Greyabbey estate.

 Later in 1796, Porter, whose name had become a household word in Ulster, went through the province on a lecturing tour.
 His subject was natural philosophy; he showed experiments with an electric battery and model balloons.
 He had previously given similar lectures in his own neighbourhood, but the authorities suspected that his lectures were the pretext for a political mission.
-He had written for the Northern Star with the signature "A Man of Ulster," and he began another series of letters on 23 December 1796, addressed, with the signature of "Sydney," to Arthur Hill, second marquis of Downshire.
+He had written for the Northern Star with the signature A Man of Ulster, and he began another series of letters on 23 December 1796, addressed, with the signature of 'Sydney', to the 2nd Marquess of Downshire.
 In these he vehemently attacked the policy of William Pitt the Younger, and the publication of the paper was for some time suspended by the authorities.
-Meanwhile, on Thursday, 16 February, the government fast-day of thanksgiving for "the late providential storm which dispersed the French fleet off Bantry Bay," Porter preached at Greyabbey a sermon, which was published with the title ‘Wind and Weather,’ Belfast, 1797.
+Meanwhile, on Thursday, 16 February, the government fast-day of thanksgiving for "the late providential storm which dispersed the French fleet off Bantry Bay," Porter preached at Greyabbey a sermon, which was published with the title Wind and Weather, Belfast, 1797.
 It was a sustained effort of irony, suggested by the text, "Ye walked according to … the prince of the power of the air."
 Its literary merit is considerable.